 DuPage County Debt Division Attorneys

 Divorce Lawyers for Debt Division Serving Bloomingdale, Naperville, St. Charles, and Lombard

 During a divorce, particularly one in which there is substantial household debt, debt division can become just as important as property and asset division.
 As with assets, debts incurred during the marriage should be divided in a fair and equitable manner.
 To ensure your interests are protected during this process, it is important to work with an experienced family law attorney.

-At Mevorah Law Offices LLC, we have provided skilled representation to clients going through divorce in Chicagoland and throughout Illinois for over 40 years.
+At Mevorah & Giglio Law Offices, we have provided skilled representation to clients going through divorce in Chicagoland and throughout Illinois for over 40 years.
 Our award-winning attorneys have extensive experience with even the most complicated divorces involving challenging issues such as bankruptcy, retirement accounts and pensions, tax consequences, and similarly complex issues.

 We are recognized not only for our skill and experience, but for our unwavering dedication to serving the interests of our clients.
 Our lawyers are honest, compassionate, accessible, and approachable.
 We keep extended evening and weekend hours to accommodate your busy schedule, and we respond quickly to all client questions and concerns so you are always kept informed on the status of your case.